RasaHQ/rasa_stack/README.md

-❗️The code has moved and is now part of the `rasa_core` repository at https://github.com/RasaHQ/rasa_core ❗️
+❗️The code has moved and is now part of the `rasa_nlu` repository at https://github.com/RasaHQ/rasa_nlu ❗️

-If you have been using the commandline API, you should install the updated version `pip install -U rasa==0.14.0a4` published from the `rasa_core` repository.
+If you have been using the commandline API, you should install the updated version `pip install -U rasa==0.14.0a4` published from the `rasa_nlu` repository.

 ## License
 Licensed under the Apache License, Version 2.0.
 Copyright 2018 Rasa Technologies GmbH.
 [Copy of the license](LICENSE.txt).